vedderb/bldc/lispBM/README.md

 (bits-enc-int initial number offset bits)
 ```

-Put bits of number in initial value at offset and return the result.
+Put bits of number in initial at offset and return the result.
 For example, if the bits initial are aaaaaaaa, number is bbb, offset is 2 and bits is 3 the result is aaabbbaa.
 For reference, the corresponding operation in C is:

 ```c
 initial &= ~((0xFFFFFFFF >> (32 - bits)) << offset);